zimmski/tavor/doc/format.md

 START = "The next word is \"quoted\" and here is a new line\n"
 ```

-Since Tavor is using Go's text parser as foundation of its format parsing, the same rules for <code>interpreted string literals</code> apply.
+Since Tavor is using Go's text parser as foundation of its format parsing, the same rules for `interpreted string literals` apply.
 These rules can be looked up in [Go's language specification](https://golang.org/ref/spec#String_literals).

 ## <a name="concatenation"></a>Concatenation